Sequences of functions

 Results due to uniform convergence

-Limit of uniformly converging continuous functions is continuous
+1. Uniform limit of continuous functions is continuous.

 and each continuous on is continuous on .